A5hleyRich/delightful-downloads/readme.txt

 Please refer to the [FAQ] at the root folder of this plugin for further instructions (documentation.txt)

 == Changelog ==

+= 9.9.40 =
+rewrite time function ddago(
+needs a theme with fontawesome 4.7 like penguin-mod or icons will not displayed

 = 9.9.37 =
 fixed human time diff preword that was only in german. changed to "ago" in german "her" after time diffs.